GabeALopez/CTF-Writeups/HTB/WebChallenges/Insomnia.md

 2. Tried to change the name in the token: did not work
 3. Looked at the source code and saw that the server is looking for the Administrator account
 4. Saw that the login logic did not throw error for not having two inputs
-5. Passed the json data with just the Administrator
+5. Passed the json data with just the Administrator as the data
 6. Copied and pasted the token in the browser cache, accessed the profile page, and got the flag

 # Detailed Writeup